OpenChannelSSD/documentation/docs/commands.md

 	lnvm --help

-# List devices and targets
+To list devices and targets
 Supported devices register with LightNVM upon initialization.
 To list registered
 devices: